 - Fluency disorders

 - Language disorders in children

 - Dysphagia in adults and children

-Students of online programs are generally required to complete a number of campus-based clinical immersion experiences prior to their clinical experiences.
-These immersion experiences provide an opportunity for students to meet their professors and fellow students and engage in informative seminars regarding their future clinical practicum.
+Note that because of the practical requirements of a speech pathology master’s degree, an online SLP master’sprogram won’t be 100% internet-based.
+You’ll still generally need to complete several campus-based clinical immersion experiences before your clinical practicum experiences.
+These immersion experiences provide an opportunity to meet your professors and fellow students and engage in informative seminars regarding your future clinical practicum.

 Start Your Online SLP Master’s with One Click